 It sounds almost too simple, but making a daily schedule with room on it for activities you enjoy, work breaks, and exercise, will help keep you on track.
-Even during high-stress weeks, you can find a few minutes for a walk, a break with a friend, or lunch out of the office.
+Even during high-stress weeks, you can find a few minutes for a walk, a break with a friend, or lunch out of the office (or your house!).

-If you have kids, and they have hobbies, join them as often as you can on evenings and weekends.
+Just as you set a schedule for work, it can be beneficial to set a schedule for fun too.
+If you have kids and they have hobbies, join them as often as you can on evenings and weekends.
 You’ll learn something new about their passions, and there’s nothing quite as wonderful as the grin you get when you’re sharing something they love with them.
 Even helping with homework will bring you closer together.

 Some people block out time every day in their work calendars just for themselves--maybe to go to a yoga or meditation session, or just to have some quiet reading or walking or contemplative time.
 It’s all too tempting to use this time to catch up on your to-do list--but don’t.
 This is your time.
 You’ll come back to the list with more energy, and maybe with better ideas.